SESAME-Synchrotron/CCD/docs/source/Control.rst

 .............................................

-- **GCC** (GNU Compiler Collection): It is a collection of programming language compilers and tools, primarily used for compiling and linking C, C++, and Fortran programs.
+- **GCC** (GNU Compiler Collection): It is a set of tools and compilers for various programming languages that are mostly employed for linking and compiling C, C++, and Fortran programs.

-- **GCC-C++**:This package is an extension of GCC and specifically includes the C++ compiler.
-It is required if you want to compile and build C++ programs using GCC.
-The package provides the necessary libraries and headers for C++ development.
+- **GCC-C++**:The C++ compiler is included in this package, which is an addition to GCC.
+If you wish to use GCC to compile and create C++ programs, it is necessary.
+For C++ development, the package includes the necessary libraries and headers.

 .. code-block:: bash